oroinc/documentation/crm/user_guide_roles/sales_tools/leads.rst

 ------------------------

 You can use
 OroCRM’s :term:`workflows <Workflow>` to define rules and guidelines on possible actions/updates of leads in the system.
-New customer-specific workflows can also be created, as described in the :ref:`Workflows guide <user-guide-workflow-management>`.
+New customer-specific workflows can also be created, as described in the :ref:`Workflows guide <doc--workflows>`.